Cities cluster into growth regimes that propagate shocks: Introduction

+In this paper, we leverage globally gridded GDP data for 8,808 FUAs across 165 countries over the period 1993-2019 to examine whether urban growth dynamics conform to the predictions of standard neoclassical models.
 We identify 17 distinct growth regimes by first reducing the dimensionality of growth trajectories via principal component analysis (PCA) and then partitioning the resulting representations using k-means clustering \cite{Lloyd1982, Arthur2007}.
-PCA preserves the dominant temporal structure of growth paths---including boom-bust cycles, structural breaks, and volatility clustering---while removing noise-dominated dimensions, allowing us to group FUAs based on their full dynamic signals rather than merely their income levels.
-The optimal number of clusters is determined by maximising the silhouette score \cite{Rousseeuw1987} over $k \in \{3, \ldots, 20\}$.
-The resulting clusters exhibit remarkable internal coherence and stability over time, suggesting that they are consistent with persistent attractor states in a multi-regime growth process rather than transient deviations from a single equilibrium.
+PCA preserves the dominant temporal structure of growth paths (e.g. boom-bust cycles, structural breaks, and volatility clustering) while removing noise-dominated dimensions, allowing us to group FUAs based on their characteristic dynamic signals.
+The choice for the number of clusters is determined by maximising the silhouette score \cite{Rousseeuw1987} over $k \in \{3, \ldots, 20\}$.
+The resulting clusters exhibit remarkable internal coherence and stability over time.

-These findings align with insights from three complementary theoretical contributions that have remained largely disconnected from mainstream growth empirics.
-First, evolutionary economics emphasizes path dependence and technological trajectories, arguing that historical contingencies and increasing returns can lock economies onto divergent development paths \cite{Arthur1989, David1985, Dosi1982}.
-Once established, these trajectories are self-reinforcing, as accumulated capabilities, installed infrastructure, and coordinated expectations create positive feedbacks that perpetuate existing patterns \cite{Martin2006}.
-Second, regional science and economic geography have long documented core-periphery dynamics, agglomeration externalities, and the spatial clustering of economic activity \cite{Krugman1991, Fujita1999, DurantonPuga2004}.
-These literatures highlight that location matters profoundly, not merely as a source of exogenous cost differences, but as an endogenous determinant of productivity through thick labor markets, knowledge spillovers, and input-output linkages.
-Third, complex systems approaches model economies as networks of heterogeneous, interacting agents capable of generating multiple stable equilibria, regime transitions, and emergent macro-level patterns that cannot be inferred from micro-level behavior alone \cite{Farmer2012, Arthur2013}.

-Our empirical results are consistent with a multi-regime interpretation of global growth.
-We document that national-level convergence, when observed, is largely an artifact of aggregation.
-Within countries, rich FUAs exhibit slower growth as they approach saturation, while poorer FUAs within the same national boundary may continue to expand rapidly or stagnate depending on their regime membership.
-This internal heterogeneity is masked when growth rates are averaged at the national level, producing an illusion of convergence that does not hold at the urban scale where economic activity is actually concentrated.
-The metaphor of ``ecological niches" \cite{Hidalgo2007} offers a useful heuristic: just as biological species occupy niches defined by resource availability and competitive dynamics, urban economies may inhabit distinct growth regimes shaped by their institutional environments and positions within global production networks.